sanyagupta026/WebApp-TPDDL/README.md

-  •	an app store where all the IT applications can be managed and stored along with version control system.
+  •	A Play Store where all the apps can be managed and stored along with version control system.